 Premises liability laws vary by state, and what you will have to prove depends on your state’s laws.
 States generally use one of two methods for determining who is responsible for injuries:

-- Look at the “status” of the visitor and what this status says about the property owner’s responsibility to the visitor.
+- Look at the “status” of the visitor and what this status says about the property owner’s responsibility.
 For example, was the visitor a trespasser or an invited guest?

 - Look at the property conditions and what both the owner and visitor did.
 Did the visitor contribute to their injuries by not being careful?
 Had the owner taken reasonable steps to eliminate dangerous conditions?

 This article will give an overview of what generally must be proven in a premises liability case.